Investigation of hidden-charm double strange pentaquark candidate $P_{css}$ via its mass and strong decays: Summary and conclusion

-Both the results of mass and width may shed light on the future observations of such states in $ J/\psi \Xi $ invariant mass.
+The result of mass and obtained widths may shed light on the future observations of such states in $ J/\psi \Xi $ invariant mass.
 In the future, the experimentally observed such states may be compared with the obtained results to provide insights into the explanation of their sub-structures and possible quantum numbers.